clemllovio/over_ride/level05/Ressources/walkthrough.md

 We compiles it with the flag `-m32` to get an address in 32 bits.
 ```
 gcc -m32 get_shellcode_addr.c
+env -i SHELLCODE=$SHELLCODE ./a.out
 ```

+By using `env -i`, we eliminate variability and make the address of our SHELLCODE variable stable and predictable.
+This ensure our exploit can reliably jump to the right address.

+Environment variables are stored in memory, and their address can vary depending on:
+- The number and size of other environment variables.
+- Their ordering.
+- The total memory layout of the process.

 ### 3. Locate the GOT entry for `exit`
 In gdb:
 ```
-(gdb) x/1w 0x080497e0
-0x080497e0 <exit@got.plt>: 0xffffd6b8
+disas exit
 ```

-We want to overwrite that address with the address of our shellcode.
+We want to overwrite this address with the address of our shellcode.
 Instead of writing all 4 bytes at once, we use two separate 2-byte writes using `%hn`.

 #### Why?
 Because: